pimoroni/inventorhatmini-python/REFERENCE.md

 board = InventorHATMini(init_servos=False)
 ```

-This leaves `board.servos` set to `None`, letting you to use those board pins for any other purpose.
+This leaves `board.servos` set to `None`, letting you to use those board pins for any other purpose using the functions described in the next sections or by accessing functions on the io expander directly with `board.ioe`.

 The io expander pins available after this are: